suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 Let's review what you have done.
 You used a dataset of historical bicycle rental data to train a model.
 The model predicts the number of bicycle rentals expected on a given day, based on seasonal and meteorological *features*.

+### Review
+In this lab, you have created an Azure Machine Learning workspace resource, and use automated machine learning to train a model and deploy and test it.

+## You have successfully completed this lab.